 In terms of weight, they come in at 510g (2 Ib 2 oz) for a pair.
 I can’t say that I have went around weighing a lot of trekking poles but going on how they felt, the weight is good.
 Not heavy but, I would add here, not too light either.
 I think a small bit of weight, enough to know you’ve something solid and sturdy in your hand, is a good thing.
 Gives you confidence to lean on it in tricky terrain.

-They retail at the higher end of the scale in terms of price,but if you shop around you’ll get a deal.
-Prices are always changing, so click on any of the links on this page to get an up to date price on Amazon.
+They retail at the higher end of the price scale for hiking poles, but if you shop around you’ll get a deal.
+I’ve added links in this post direct to Amazon where you can get an up to date price.
 Overall, I think the price is very good for what you get i.e. good function and good value.

 Obviously the main use I am interested in is for hiking and I am predominantly a day hiker and they’re thumbs up on that score!
 However these will work great for backpacking and the optional powder baskets should mean that they will work well for snow shoeing too but that isn’t something I do a lot of.